Have a question?

 xplor park grupo xcaret

-In addition to parks, the group has tours and activities to visit the ancient ruins of Chichén Itzá, Tulum and Cobá.
-Xcaret Parks and Tours, which combines archaeology, culture and ecology with entertainment, welcomed its 50 millionth visitor in 2019.
+As well as theme parks, the group has tours and activities to visit the ancient ruins of Chichén Itzá, Tulum and Cobá.
+Xcaret Parks and Tours, which combines archaeology, culture, ecology and entertainment, welcomed its 50 millionth visitor in 2019.

 “We are proud to be considered the first and most important ecologically and socially sustainable tourism company in Mexico,” said Pali.
-He added that Xcaret “connects travellers to the spectacular and unique nature of our surroundings, and that will ultimately result in a better understanding of our heritage and culture”.
+He said Xcaret “connects travellers to the spectacular and unique nature of our surroundings, and that will ultimately result in a better understanding of our heritage and culture”.

 Attendance 2022 – 1,399,000